Nonviolent Crisis Intervention Training Nova Scotia: What Foster Parents Need to Know

 NCI sits within a larger ongoing training framework for licensed foster parents in Nova Scotia:

-First Aid and CPR — Required before your first placement and renewed through recognized providers such as St. John Ambulance, the Canadian Red Cross, or the Heart and Stroke Foundation.
+First Aid and CPR — Maintain valid certification from recognized providers such as St. John Ambulance, the Canadian Red Cross, or the Heart and Stroke Foundation.
 This certification must remain current throughout your time as a licensed foster parent.

 Sensitivity Training — A mandatory one-day workshop covering human rights, discrimination, and understanding differences related to race, disability, and sexual orientation.
 Must be completed within two years of initial approval.